-Looking for what to do in Valencia?
-Read on for my 7 Best Things to Do in Valencia based on my several visits to the city and start planning your trip right now.
+Read on my 7 Best Things to Do in Valencia and start planning your trip right now 😉

 Valencia is the third biggest city in Spain and was founded in 138 BC.
 It has a rich and interesting history, extraordinary points of interest and a fascinating contrast between a medieval and a futuristic city.